adriengivry/streamez/README.md

 3. Right-click on the icon
 4. Select "Open Settings"
 5. Add your settings based on your use case
-6. Right-click on the icon
-7. Select "Reload Settings"

 **Note: If no setting override is provided for a particular entry (example: "hue_bridge_address"), the default settings will be used!**